niplav/site/pergraphs.md

 ![A drawing with the letter 'A' on the left side, the letter 'B' on the right side.
 A red arrow goes from 'A' to 'B'.
 A blue arrow goes from the middle of the red arrow to 'A'.](./img/pergraphs/garrabrant.png "A drawing with the letter 'A' on the left side, the letter 'B' on the right side.
 A red arrow goes from 'A' to 'B'.
 A blue arrow goes from the middle of the red arrow to 'A'.")

-On a meditation retreat in 2022 I was remembering [a post by Scott Garrabrant](https://www.lesswrong.com/posts/qhsELHzAHFebRJE59/a-greater-than-b-greater-than-a) and doodled the above image in my notebook, together with some other drawings of networks where edges can have edges as sources and sinks.
+On a meditation retreat in 2022 I remembered [a post by Scott Garrabrant](https://www.lesswrong.com/posts/qhsELHzAHFebRJE59/a-greater-than-b-greater-than-a) and doodled the above image in my notebook, together with some other drawings of networks where edges can have edges as sources and sinks.

 Formalizing
 ------------